Mount Sinai Market

 Key considerations for buying a single-family home in Mount Sinai include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Mount Sinai currently spend an average of 47 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Mount Sinai currently spend an average of 26 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $823K and homes spending an average of 47 days on market, Mount Sinai is currently a seller's market.
-There's currently 1.9 months of inventory available.
+With a median price of $749K and homes spending an average of 26 days on market, Mount Sinai is currently a balanced market.
+There's currently 3.3 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.